niallmachin/lonely-hearts/content/projects/lonely-hearts.md

 _“Amazing, I loved it”_

-_"Hungry Milkman created an entirely original piece of work with 'Lonely Hearts' as part of LIVE LDN.
+_"\[They\] created an entirely original piece of work with 'Lonely Hearts' as part of LIVE LDN.
 I have never seen anything quite like it, and can't seem to get the beautiful and haunting imagery they conjured out of my head.
 This groups of artists are, I am sure, going to go on to make some really incredible work together, and it was a real joy to be part of their journey to create something that really challenged the digital theatre form." (_Ali Pidsley, Co-Director of Barrel Organ)

 _“It evokes old Hollywood, Star Wars, Godzilla, and every other project from the era before CGI became dominant” “I felt like I was on acid - but in a good way… I think”_